LE2P/pybsrnqc/README.md

 df = od.open_all('./dataset')
 ```

-If you want to specify the period, put your data under the form `YYYYMM_brut.csv` and inquire the period as`[YYYYMM, YYYYMM]`.
+If you want to specify the period, put your data under the form `YYYYMM_raw.csv` and inquire the period as`[YYYYMM, YYYYMM]`.

 ```python
 # Example to select data from June to December 2019